lancedb/vectordb-recipes/applications/Healthcare_chatbot/README.md

 ### Language Model:

-To utilize OpenBioLLM-Llama3 .download model in the local system & pass the path of it link for downloading ggmf version model https://huggingface.co/PrunaAI/OpenBioLLM-Llama3-8B-GGUF-smashed change this model based on requirements & performace
+To utilize OpenBioLLM-Llama3 .download model in the local system & pass the path of it link for downloading gguf version model https://huggingface.co/PrunaAI/OpenBioLLM-Llama3-8B-GGUF-smashed change this model based on requirements & performance

 ### Embeddings:
 Uses NeuML's PubMedBERT (https://huggingface.co/NeuML/pubmedbert-base-embeddings), which is fine-tuned on PubMed data with the BERT architecture to ensure high relevance and contextual accuracy in responses.